rushikeshjawale/Lucky_number/README.md

 **This will give error because "this" is not refered to a context.
 So we need to pass a context package content. i.putExtra()**

+**The putExtra() method is used to include additional data within an intent object.
+This data will pass along with the intent and can be retrieved by the receiving component**

+    getApplicationContext(),
+                        SecondActivity.class
+                        **
+This will return context variable**